githubtraining/write-javascript-actions/responses/07_update-files.md

 That was a lot of information that you just learned. @{{user.login}} it is time for you to put it in practice.

+1. Navigate to the root directory of your project.
 1. Using your code editor change these files to reflect the code in the examples shown above:

    <details><summary><code>.github/actions/hello-world/main.js</code></summary>